Houston Money Laundering Lawyer

 Our firm provides experienced and highly skilled defense representation to people throughout Galveston County and the Houston metro area who are facing money laundering charges, asset seizures and IRS actions.

-Put a *Board-Certified Criminal Law Specialist and
+Get a *Board-Certified Criminal Law Specialist and

-Former Assistant District Attorney in Your Corner
+Former Assistant District Attorney on Your Side

 *The Texas Board of Legal Specialization certifies attorneys in 20 specific areas of law; certification in any of these areas requires substantial demonstrated experience and skill, positive peer evaluations, ongoing legal education commitments, and the passage of a rigorous test.